 In summary, the bias levels between instruments have been reported as generally less than 20% and fairly well behaved over time.
 This is an area where further work is required [Rieger et al., 2015].
 The degree to which this consistency is maintained governs the ability to infer trends or change across the instrument periods.
 However, it is difficult to imagine that trends (or differences between time periods) less than 10 to 20%, away from large volcanic events, can be inferred across instrument eras with confidence.
-To the degree to which they can be reconciled, the 13+ years OSIRIS data record offers the possibility of the most seamless continuity with the 21 year SAGE II record, particularly having the advantage of a 4 year overlap period [Rieger et al., 2015].
+To the degree to which they can be reconciled, the 13+ years OSIRIS data record offers the possibility of the most seamless continuity with the 21-year SAGE II record, particularly having the advantage of a 4-year overlap period [Rieger et al., 2015].

-4.4.
-Comparing Aerosol Measurements
+4.4 Comparing aerosol measurements

-Comparing aerosol measurements across airborne and balloon-borne in situ particle counters, surface-based lidar, and satellite-based solar occultation and limb scattering techniques is a challenge.
-Figures 8 and 9 show the results comparing various satellite instruments, which almost all provide the same native measurement, aerosol extinction.
-Comparing these measurements to in situ optical particle counters and lidar, whose native measurements are size distribution and backscatter, adds another level of difficulty.
+Comparing aerosol measurements across air- and balloon-borne in situ particle counters, surface based lidar, and satellite based solar occultation and limb scattering techniques is a challenge.
+Figure 8 and Figure 9 show the results comparing various satellite instruments, which almost all provide the same native measurement, aerosol extinction.
+Comparing these measurements to in situ optical particles counters and lidar, whose native measurements are size distribution and backscatter, adds another level of difficulty.
 The approach taken here is to compare aerosol optical depth (AOD) from all three classes of instruments, and aerosol surface area and volume at selected altitudes for the airborne and satellite instruments.
-Given the multidecadal WOPC record from the University of Wyoming (40°N), we conduct these comparisons at that latitude.
-While comparing AODs from the various instruments/platforms will not allow differences in profile structure to be investigated,
+Given the multi-decadal WOPC record from the University of Wyoming (40°N), we conduct these comparisons at that latitude.
+While comparing AODs from the various instruments/platforms will not allow differences in profile structure to be investigated, the integral quantity illustrates how well the conversion to extinction from the non-native instruments works, and how well all instruments compare in their profile integrals estimating AOD.
+The comparison of surface area and volume are chosen because of the importance of surface area for stratospheric chemistry, geometric cross section for radiative impacts, and volume for estimates of aerosol mass.
+These are primarily tests of the inversions used to convert aerosol extinction from satellite measurements to surface area and volume.